The beginner’s guide to genes, mutations and gene testing

 HSP Gene Testing – Prevalence

-Here are the 3 genes for which tests are available via Molecular Medicine Laboratory at Concord Hospital, Sydney.
-They represent about half of all HSP incidence.
+Tests for the 3 main genes are available to all Australians at risk of HSP via the Molecular Medicine Laboratory at Concord Hospital, Sydney.
+These 3 genes represent about half of all HSP incidence.

 Spastin (16 exons) SPG4